Shakib Khan: 2006–2010

 In 2009, his 17 films were released of this year as well, which is the highest number of his career.
-His first release of the year was Shahadat Hossain Liton's melodrama Miah Barir Chakar with Apu Biswas, Nayak Raj Razzak and Humayun Faridi.
+His first release of the year was Shahadat Hossain Liton's melodrama Miah Barir Chakar with Apu Biswas, Abdur Razzak and Humayun Faridi.
 His next release was Shahin-Sumon's romantic action Jonmo Tomar Jonno opposite Apu Biswas.
 His next collaboration with Shah Mohammad Sangram in romance Bolbo Kotha Bashor Ghore with Shabnur and Sahara.
 The film received positive reviews from critics and performed well at the box office.
 In June, his release twice, they are Shahin-Sumon's romance comedy Biye Bari with Rumana Khan and Nayak Raj Razzak and M B Manik's action Prem Koyedi with Sahara.
 In July also release twice, they are, Shahin-Sumon's melodrama Mon Jekhane Hridoy Sekhane with Apu Biswas, Nirab Hossain and Ratna Kabir Sweety. and PA Kajal's romance Swami Strir Wada with Shabnur and Romana Khan.
 The film received positive reviews from the audience and the critics and won National Film Awards thrice.
 On 21 September, his five films were released on the same day, respectively they are, M B Manik's romance Jaan Amar Jaan, another Shafi-Iqbal's romance O Saathi Re, Shahadat Hossain Liton's romance comedy Bolona Kobul,| FI Manik's melodrama Mayer Hater Beheshter Chabi with Apu Biswas, Monowar Hossain Dipjol and Anwara and Raju Chowdhury's family drama Shaheb Name Golam features an ensemble cast including Moushumi, Sahara, Nirab Hossain, Mridula Ahmed Racy.
 He later collaborate with Mohammad Hossain Jammy in romance Bhalobashar Laal Golap with Apu Biswas and Purnima.
 In the last month of the year his four films were release as well, they're respectively, romantic drama Sobar Upore Tumi directed by FI Manik, where he performed for the first time in the Indo-Bangladesh joint production.
 It was for the first time that Indian actress Swastika Mukherjee was seen opposite him.
 The film was released in West Bengal, India the following year as the title of Amar Bhai Amar Bon.
 Almost seven years later, on 6 March 2017, the film was released in Hindi as Hello Zindagi under the banner of Angel Digital.
 Uttam Akash's romance Bhalobasha Dibi Kina Bol, Shahin-Sumon's action thriller Mone Boro Koshto with Apu Biswas, Sabrina Sultana Keya and Nrab Hossain and Jakir Hossain Raju's ninth project and fourth collaboration romance Amar Praner Priya opposite Bidya Sinha Saha Mim, which performed well at the box-office and became of the successful film in 2009 in Bangladesh, primarily noted for its soundtrack & choreography.
 The film all the song were popular and became hit with audience as well song "Ki Jadu Korecho Bolona" was on the hit song listed for a year.
 It won a National Film Awards and was nominated in some categories in Meril Prothom Alo Awards including his Best Actor nomination as well as earned him CJFB Performance Awards.